aakankshanegi09/Quiz-AppHactoberfest2024/readme.md

 # Quiz App

 Welcome to the Quiz App!
-This application is built using HTML, CSS, and JavaScript and is fully responsive.
+This application is built using HTML, CSS, and JavaScript and is fully responsive and interactive.

 ## Features